Interact with the Smart Contract

 • Under the environment settings, select Injected Web3 to connect MetaMask.

-• Make sure MetaMask is configured for either XRPL EVM Devnet or Testnet, depending on which network you’re using.
+• Make sure MetaMask is configured for either XRPL EVM Mainnet or Testnet, depending on which network you’re using.

 2. Load the Contract